DisplaceTech/swordfish/README.md

 #### Pipeline Behavior

-- On Pull Requests:
+- On Branch Pushes:
   - Builds the server image
-  - Runs tests and verifies build
+  - Tags with commit SHA (e.g., `sha-a1b2c3d`)
-  - Does not push to registry
+  - Pushes to GitHub Container Registry

 - On Main Branch:
   - Builds the server image
-  - Tags with both commit SHA (e.g., `sha-a1b2c3d`) and `latest`
+  - Tags with both commit SHA and `latest`
   - Pushes to GitHub Container Registry
   - Images are available at `ghcr.io/<org>/<repo>/server:<tag>`

+- On Pull Requests from Forks:
+  - Builds the server image
+  - Runs tests and verifies build
+  - Does not push to registry (for security)

 #### Container Registry Cleanup